FACN8/Pre-course/Week1/HTML.md

 ### Task 3 - Build a webpage to match the mockup

-Create a new HTML file (let's call it exercise.html) and try to create a webpage that will look exactly like this mockup (you can click on the image to enlarge it).
+Create a new HTML file (let's call it exercise.html) and try to create a webpage that will look exactly like this mockup (you can click on the image to open it in a new tab, if you'd like to see a larger version of it).
 Mind the instructions.
 ![](https://i.imgur.com/UsMwmXa.png)

 ##### Instructions